MujumdarSahil/port_scanner_webapp/README.md

 Socket Programming: For performing network operations and port scanning.
 Threading: To optimize the scanning process by running multiple port checks concurrently.

+This project is licensed under the MIT License.
+Feel free to modify and distribute as needed.

 ![Bg](https://github.com/user-attachments/assets/07e0e5fb-b056-4d42-91fc-7403693cf0e5)